 - a baccalaureate degree from an accredited college/university in the United States. - completion of specific course requirements (prerequisites). - an overall grade point average (GPA) of 3.0 on a 4.0 scale.
-Candidates seeking admission to the Physician Assistant Program must have a minimum overall 3.20 GPA - competitive scores on the Graduate Record Examination. - a completed application submitted on or before the published deadline for receipt of applications.
+Candidates seeking admission to the Physician Assistant Program must have a minimum overall 3.20 GPA. - competitive scores on the Graduate Record Examination.
+The GRE is not required for admission to the Physician Assistant Program. - a completed application submitted on or before the published deadline for receipt of applications.

 Additional program-specific admission requirements are published on each program's website.
-Transfer credit from other institutions will not be accepted (Reference: BCM Policy and Procedure Manual 23.1.05 http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display Policy&Policy_Number=23.1.05.
+Transfer credit from other institutions will not be accepted (Reference: BCM Policy and Procedure Manual 23.1.05 http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display Policy&Policy Number=23.1.05.
 The Health Professions Program Admissions Committee may grant advanced standing in accordance with program-specific policies.